-I don’t mention Microsoft enough at the MarTech Blog.
-It’s really not excusable since the company has a huge footprint already.
+I don't mention Microsoft enough at Martech Zone.
+It's really not excusable since the company has a huge footprint already.
 In talking to the COO of LiquidSpace, Doug Marinaro, and last week speaking with Josh Waldo, Microsoft is really making some incredible moves in laying a foundation with the Small Business owner.
 This investment early in the lives of companies is one that will pay off huge for Microsoft in the future.

 Josh Waldo was the SMB (Small and Medium-sized Business) Customer and Solution Partner Marketing Director (He is now the Senior Director of New Markets and Emerging Channels at Microsoft).
 Josh shared some numbers with me that were startling… Microsoft's spending $9.5 Billion (with a B) on research and development right now.
 Even more startling is that 70 to 90% of that budget will be centered around the cloud!
 Wow.

 One example of how Microsoft is working with SMBs is BizSpark.

 To help early-stage technology startups succeed with Microsoft software, BizSpark enables access to a community of partners around the world- all involved in supporting software-fueled innovation and the next generation of technology entrepreneurs.

 Some of the partner companies are pretty amazing:

 - Gust – a place to create a startup profile and connect with 35,000 investors.

 - Mopapp – an application to track sales across all mobile markets.

 - LawPivot – a crowdsourced legal resource for businesses.

 - oDesk – a site to connect with remote staffing resources for anything from development to customer service.